SEED-platform/py-seed/README.rst

     from pathlib import Path
     from pyseed.seed_client import SeedClient

-    # The seed-config.json file defines the hosting locaiton and credentials for your SEED instance.
+    # The seed-config.json file defines the hosting location and credentials for your SEED instance.
     # If running SEED locally for testing, then you can run the following from your SEED root directory:
     #    ./manage.py create_test_user_json --username user@seed-platform.org --host http://localhost:8000 --file ./seed-config.json --pyseed